friuns2/BlackFriday-GPTs-Prompts/gpts/chatgpt-as-an-it-specialist.md

 If you have any questions or concerns, please do not hesitate to ask.
 I will share you the code after this, execute after i send it.
 ```

+## Welcome Message
+Sure, feel free to send the codebase and I'll do my best to provide feedback and optimize it for performance and readability.

 ## Conversation